Child Nutrition and ADHD

 gummies - food dyes, sugar, high fructose corn syrup, artificial ingredients

-banana w/ peanut butter? fruit is the same as vegetables.
-Peanut butter has bad oils and artificial ingredients.
-Almond butter is much better if you can get it fresh.
+banana w/ peanut butter?
+Bananas are high in sugar.
+So this may cause some sugar issues.
+For peanut butter, just make sure you get a good brand without any bad ingredients or oils.
+For peanut allergies, you could use Almond butter.
 Whole foods has a grinder and you can get fresh almond butter and peanut butter.
 This way you don't get the bad oils and artificial ingredients.

 apple w/ peanut butter - same as above